nquangit/nquangit/README.md

   <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif"/>
 </div>

-# Hi there, I'm Ngoc Quang! 👋
+# I'm Ngoc Quang! 👋

 I'm a passionate Information Assurance enthusiast currently studying at FPT University.
 Welcome to my GitHub profile!
 Here you'll find a collection of my projects and contributions related to Information Assurance, as well as some of my other interests.